Lugano's historic centre

 From the Piazza della Riforma it's worthwhile to peek in the courtyard of the Palazzo Civico to admire a sculpture emitting strength and power: the "Spartacus" of Ticino artist Vincenzo Vela (1820-1891), considered as one of the major sculptors of the Italian 1800s.

 Entering Via Nassa, a shopper's paradise, you will see the church of San Carlo Borromeo built between 1640 and 1642.
 Thereafter continue to the church Santa Maria degli Angioli (Saint Mary of Angels) that has in custody a masterpiece from the first Renaissance considered the most remarkable fresco from that period in Switzerland.
 It's a representation of the Passion and the Crucifixion, works of Italian artist Bernardino Luini (circa 1480-1532) pupil of Leonardo da Vinci.
-Next to the church, the new LAC cultural centre (Lugano Arte e Cultura).
+Next to the church, the modern LAC cultural centre (Lugano Arte e Cultura).

 The itinerary continues along the lakeside under the fringes of a double lane of trees, defining the limit between lake and urban dwellings.
 One of the most striking spots is the Belvedere garden, a terrace in bloom located left of the church Santa Maria degli Angioli that offers the cue of a short stop between nature and culture.
 The garden is enriched by the colorful flowerbeds, bushes, century-old trees and an interesting collection of artwork.